skyfielders/python-skyfield/skyfield/documentation/time.rst

-The acceleration that Earth experiences in its orbit — sometimes speeding up, sometimes slowing down — varies the rate at which our atomic clocks seem to run to an outside observer, as predicted by Einstein’s theory of General Relativity.
+The acceleration that Earth experiences in its orbit — sometimes speeding up, sometimes slowing down — varies the rate at which our atomic clocks run relative to an outside observer, as predicted by Einstein’s theory of General Relativity.
-So physical simulations of the Solar System tend to use TDB, which is continuous with the *T*\ :sub:`eph` time scale traditionally used for Solar System and spacecraft simulations at the Jet Propulsion Laboratory.
+So physical simulations of the Solar System use TDB as their clock.
+It is considered equivalent to the *T*\ :sub:`eph` time scale traditionally used for Solar System and spacecraft simulations at the Jet Propulsion Laboratory.